Shelagh Delaney: Other work

 Delaney wrote several radio plays, including Tell Me a Film (2003), Country Life (2004) and its sequel Whoopi Goldberg's Country Life, which was broadcast in The Afternoon Play slot on BBC Radio 4 in June 2010.

-Death
+Death and legacy

-Delaney died from breast cancer and heart failure, five days before her 73rd birthday, at the home of her daughter Charlotte in Suffolk, England.
+Delaney died from breast cancer and heart failure in 2011, five days before her 73rd birthday, at the home of her daughter Charlotte in Suffolk, England.
 She is survived by her daughter and three grandchildren.

-Legacy

-In 1986, the Smiths' lead singer and lyricist Morrissey said: "I've never made any secret of the fact that at least 50 percent of my reason for writing can be blamed on Shelagh Delaney".
+In 1986, the Smiths' lead singer and lyricist Morrissey said: "I've never made any secret of the fact that at least 50 per cent of my reason for writing can be blamed on Shelagh Delaney".
 The lyrics of "This Night Has Opened My Eyes" are a retelling of the plot of A Taste of Honey, using many direct quotations from the play.
 Morrissey chose a photo of Delaney as the artwork on the album cover for the Smiths' 1987 compilation album Louder Than Bombs as well as the single "Girlfriend in a Coma".

+The first full-length study of her life and work was written by John Harding in 2014, entitled Sweetly Sings Delaney.

 Tastes of Honey, a biography of Delaney by Selina Todd, was published in 2019.